neuroninterpretation/EIIC/README.md

 This repository contains the code for the paper "Explaining  Image Classification through Knowledge-aware Neuron Interpretation".

+#### Data

+All experimental results are conducted on the cenes datasets ADE20k with atomic concepts defined by annotations.

 ### Experiments for Model Prediction Explanation

-#### Data Preparation

-The per data results (per_data_results.json) which  running each data individually can be cloned from https://drive.google.com/file/d/1jQavR3Rza6Hjw1EQ163imV15Tm5g8zv6/view?usp=sharing, and unzip it to the folder: Model_Prediction_Explanation/data

 #### False Prediction